SGI Origin 200

 The SGI Origin 200, code named Speedo, was an entry-level server computer developed and manufactured by SGI, introduced in October 1996 to accompany their mid-range and high-end Origin 2000.
 It is based on the same architecture as the Origin 2000 but has an unrelated hardware implementation.
 At the time of introduction, these systems ran the IRIX 6.4, and later, the IRIX 6.5 operating systems.
 The Origin 200 was discontinued on 30 June 2002.

 Hardware

 The Origin 200 consists of one or two modules.
 In configurations with two modules, the NUMAlink 2 (originally CrayLink) interconnection fabric is used to connect the two modules together.
 Using two modules, the Origin 200's capabilities (the number of processors, the amount of memory, etc.) is doubled.
 The Origin 200 and the Origin 200 GIGAchannel enclosures can be configured as a tower with "skins" that covered the bare metal for cosmetic purposes, or as a rackmountable enclosure compatible with 19- or 21-inch racks.
+An optional drive enclosure that holds up to six 3.5-inch drives and either one full-height 5.25-inch drive or two half-height 5.25-inch drives can also be added.